 After moving to Chicago, Caroline taught History of Fashion in the Art History Department at TheUniversity of Illinois at Chicago.
 In 2012 she joined the Textile Society for the Art Institute of Chicago and was invited and elected to the AIC Textile Society Board.

-Caroline is now Director of the Museum Studies Certificate Program at Northwestern University, teaching Museum Origins and Issues and Learning and Museums, both online and in-class and received the 2008-2009 SCS Distinguished Teaching Award.
+Caroline is Director of the Museum Studies Certificate Program at Northwestern University, teaching Museum Origins and Issues and Learning and Museums, online and received the 2008-2009 SCS Distinguished Teaching Award.
 She also designed and teaches the annual 2-day Summer Symposium The Exhibit: from Concept to Opening and Beyond.

 Lecturing widely on costume and textile history and museum-related issues, Caroline was invited to be the resident specialist on two costume and textile tours of museums in Paris.